The hardy perennial Aquilegia typically flowers from mid spring until early summer.

 Aquilegia - Columbine by Photogirl7.1.

-Once seedlings begin to appear they should be transplanted.
-If growing to the seedling stage indoors they should be sown out with a spacing of fifteen to thirty centimeters for smaller varieties and with a spacing of approximately 40 to 60 centimeters for larger varieties.
+Once seedlings begin to appear, they should be transplanted.
+If growing to the seedling stage indoors, then they should be sown out with a spacing of six to 12 inches (15 to 30 cm) for smaller varieties.
+For larger varieties, space Aquilegia plants at approximately 16 to 24 inches (40 to 60 cm).

 Columbine flower by *Micky.